annotorious/annotorious-v1/readme.md

 ## Getting Started

 Instructions on getting started using this tool on your own Web pages are [on the Wiki](image-annotation-js/wiki/Getting-Started).
 Instructions on using the tool as a plugin to the [Annotator](http://okfnlabs.org/annotator/) Web annotation system are [here](image-annotation-js/wiki/Annotator-Plugin).
+If you require professional help, or have special integration requirements, feel free to [contact us directly](mailto:rainer.simon@ait.ac.at).

 ## Getting Involved